biomurph/Adafruit_GFX---chipKIT_Port/README.md

 ###drawBitmap(corner x, corner y, *bitmapArray, width, height, color)
-it's better to keep your bitmap array in progmem, if you can
--  Image2Code
-This is a handy Java GUI utility to convert a BMP file into the array code necessary to display the image with the drawBitmap function.
+it's better to keep your bitmap array in progmem, if you can Image2Code is a handy Java GUI utility to convert a BMP file into the array code necessary to display the image with the drawBitmap function.
 Check out the code at ehubin's GitHub repository:
      https://github.com/ehubin/Adafruit-GFX-Library/tree/master/Img2Code

 ###drawXBitmap(corner x, corner y, *bitmapArray, width, height, color)